A Note on the Convergence of Symmetric Triangle Quadrature Rules: Error Analysis

 where $\det \mathbf{J}^{(i)}=A^{(i)}/A$.
 The total numerical integration error from the subtriangles is

 where

 Inserting~\eqref{eq:e_1} and~\eqref{eq:e_2} into~\eqref{eq:p_1d} and noting that the subdivision corresponds to $q=2$ shows

 Equation~\eqref{eq:p_2d} indicates that, when $\maxpoly$ is odd, $p=\maxpoly+1$, as seen in Section~\ref{sec:1d}.
 However, when $\maxpoly$ is even, $p=\maxpoly+2$.
-Had we summed the absolute values of $e_{h/2}^{(i)}$ instead of the signed values, we would have obtained the more pessimistic $p=\maxpoly+1$ when $\maxpoly$ is even.
 Therefore, if a rule is selected based on a desired convergence rate $p$, selecting a rule that exactly integrates an even $\maxpoly$ requires fewer quadrature points and incurs less computational expense.

+It is important to note that the identical mixed derivatives and equal-magnitude coefficients in the leading terms of the subtriangle errors~\eqref{eq:error_local} are due to the $D_3$ symmetry of the quadrature rules.
+In the absence of such symmetry, the uniform structure and error reduction would not be guaranteed.
+Furthermore, had we summed the absolute values of $e_{h/2}^{(i)}$ instead of the signed values, we would have obtained the more pessimistic $p=\maxpoly+1$ when $\maxpoly$ is even.